VMU-1: 2000s

-During January 21 through March 3, 2001, VMU-1 operated from Laughlin Air Force Base in Del Rio, Texas in support of Joint Task Force Six drug interdiction and immigration enforcement operations along the US/Mexico border.
+During 21 January through 3 March 2001, VMU-1 operated from Laughlin Air Force Base in Del Rio, Texas in support of Joint Task Force Six drug interdiction and immigration enforcement operations along the US/Mexico border.
 The squadron flew 26 sorties for 56.9 flight hours during the operation.

 During 30 July through 28 August 2002, VMU-1 operated from Boundary County Airport in Bonner's Ferry, Idaho in support of Joint Task Force Six drug interdiction and immigration enforcement operations along the US/Canada border.
 The squadron flew 26 sorties for 65.3 flight hours and helped law enforcement agencies confiscate more than $1,000,000 worth of marijuana during the operation.

 Global War on Terror

-On February 9, 2003 VMU-1 deployed to Ali As Salem Airbase, Kuwait in support of Operation Southern Focus.
-The squadron subsequently moved to Tactical Assembly Area Coyote near the Iraqi border and on February 28 commenced reconnaissance and surveillance flights over Iraq in support of I Marine Expeditionary Force.
+On 9 February 2003 VMU-1 deployed to Ali As Salem Airbase, Kuwait in support of Operation Southern Focus.
+The squadron subsequently moved to Tactical Assembly Area Coyote near the Iraqi border and on 28 February commenced reconnaissance and surveillance flights over Iraq in support of I Marine Expeditionary Force.

-March 19, 2003 saw the beginning of Operation Iraqi Freedom with VMU-1 in direct support of the 1st Marine Division.
+19 March 2003 saw the beginning of Operation Iraqi Freedom with VMU-1 in direct support of the 1st Marine Division.
 During its first combat sortie in support of the invasion, the squadron located and reported an enemy artillery battery that was subsequently destroyed by friendly artillery.
-On March 22, VMU-1 crossed the line of departure into Iraq and redeployed to Jalibah Airfield from where they supported Task Force Tarawa’s assault through An Nasariyah.
-On April 1, the squadron convoyed to Qalat Sikar to support Regimental Combat Team 1 operations in the vicinity of Al Kut.
-VMU-1 moved to An Numaniyah on April 4 from where one of their Pioneers was the first Marine UAV to fly over Baghdad.
-April 8, saw the squadron return to Qalat Sikar, once again in direct support of Task Force Tarawa.
-On April 10, the squadron returned to An Numaniyah, still in direct support of Task Force Tarawa.
-On April 25, the squadron relocated to Ad Diwaniyah in support of 1st Marine Division and remained there until May 25 when they returned to Al Kut.
-VMU-1 returned to the United States on September 12, 2003 having flown 414 sorties for 1414 flight hours, relocated on eight occasions, and convoyed more than 1000 road miles.
+On 22 March, VMU-1 crossed the line of departure into Iraq and redeployed to Jalibah Airfield from where they supported Task Force Tarawa’s assault through An Nasariyah.
+On 1 April, the squadron convoyed to Qalat Sikar to support Regimental Combat Team 1 operations in the vicinity of Al Kut.
+VMU-1 moved to An Numaniyah on 4 April from where one of their Pioneers was the first Marine UAV to fly over Baghdad.
+8 April, saw the squadron return to Qalat Sikar, once again in direct support of Task Force Tarawa.
+On 10 April, the squadron returned to An Numaniyah, still in direct support of Task Force Tarawa.
+On 25 April, the squadron relocated to Ad Diwaniyah in support of 1st Marine Division and remained there until 25 May when they returned to Al Kut.
+VMU-1 returned to the United States on 12 September 2003 having flown 414 sorties for 1414 flight hours, relocated on eight occasions, and convoyed more than 1000 road miles.
 For their exceptional achievement, VMU-1 was recognized with the Marine Corps Aviation Association’s prestigious James Maguire Award for 2003.